This sweet roll is pure Texas.

 Dave never gains weight but he will need a smoke before breakfast is done.

-E-Harmony is doing as much for foreign relations as all the American Ambassadors put together.
+E-Harmony, from what I have learned about it, is doing as much for foreign relations as all our American Ambassadors put together.

 At seven in the morning, you show yourself down several hallways into the restaurant.